jumidev/terrabuddy/README.md

 ## Anatomy of a component:

-Components contain hclt files, e.g. hcl templates.
+Components are hclt files, e.g. hcl templates.
 [HCL](https://www.terraform.io/docs/configuration/syntax.html) is a json-like declarative language used by terraform.

 ```
-inputs.hclt
-terragrunt.hclt
+cat component.hclt

+source  {
+    path = "/path/to/terraform/files"
+}
+inputs {
+    foo = "bar"
+}
 ```

-- inputs.hcl contains the inputs which will be injected into the terraform module
+- the `inputs`` block contains the inputs which will be injected into the terraform module
-- terragrunt.hclt tells terragrunt which terraform module to use with this component
+- the `source`` block tells tb which terraform module to use with this component
 - hclt files contain variables, formatted **${like_this}**

 ### Component parsing and variables